English

 As a school, we are driving improvement in writing this year, shaping a new whole-school approach, which comprises of three stages:

-By learning to recite model texts off by heart, children internalise the vocabulary and language techniques needed to write.
-The approach also moves children from dependence to independence with the Practise stage giving children the opportunity to experiment with the author’s techniques, and discover and play with synonyms to broaden vocabulary, before this is applied independently in the final stage.
+In the 'Practise' stage, children will move from dependence to independence, giving children the opportunity to experiment with the author’s techniques, and discover and play with synonyms to broaden vocabulary.

 We have designed an approach that is inclusive for SEND pupils, as well as those for whom English is an Additional Language, who are all central to what we do here at Southwark.
 By learning model texts off by heart, which includes symbols and actions, texts become more accessible and enjoyable.
 The structure of the second stage where children change specific words around the frame of the original sentence also supports these groups of pupils.